miyabi/unity-ios-keyboard-patch/README.md

 ##Description

-This patch adjusts the position of input field above keyboard when status bar is shown in iOS 7 or later.
+This patch adjusts position and height of input field above keyboard when status bar is shown in iOS 7 or later.

 ![](./images/patch.png)

 This patch is compatible with Unity versions below:

+-	Unity 5.4.0f10
 -	Unity 5.3.4f1
 -	Unity 5.2.4f1